LOADING

 This is a comforting lie parents have been telling their children to boost their morale in school.

-Unfortunately, Millennials in the workplace are now convinced it’s actually true :/
+Unfortunately, Millennials and Gen Z are now convinced it’s actually true :/

 The truth is, you cannot be whatever you want to be just because you want it.